Which popular sales methodology is right for you?

 You are not afraid to take charge of the buying process

 The Challenger Sale isn’t for the faint of heart.
 Your sales rep must dictate the momentum of the transaction without fear of pushing the client.
 This method allows you to take control of each step of the sale.
 It can also create a noticeable increase in sales numbers.
-For more on how to help your reps take charge and hold themselves accountable throughout the sales process, check out this blog post.

 The Sandler Selling System